HeavyMedl/HowToJavaScript/README.md

 **Asynchronous**: not going at the same rate and exactly together with something else, in particular.

 Well, that's ambiguous.
-Up until now, we've been loading our jQuery synchronously.
+Up until now, we've been loading our jQuery asset synchronously.
 The following example will demonstrate loading scripts synchronously.
 We need the Twitter Bootstrap JavaScript that comes with the framework to proceed further, so lets go ahead and pull that asset from a CDN.
 Our `DOMUtils` module is becoming more useful, right?
 I need to simply include it in my *array of objects* that is the parameter to our function `loadAssets`.

 ```js
 DOMUtils.loadAssets([